Impetigo is a common skin infection.

 Impetigo is caused by streptococcus (strep) or staphylococcus (staph) bacteria.
 Methicillin-resistant staph aureus (MRSA) is becoming a common cause.

 Skin normally has many types of bacteria on it.
 When there is a break in the skin, bacteria can enter the body and grow there.
 This causes inflammation and infection.
 Breaks in the skin may occur from injury or trauma to the skin or from insect, animal, or human bites.

 Impetigo may also occur on skin where there is no visible break.

 Impetigo is most common in children who live in unhealthy conditions.

 In adults, it may occur following another skin problem.
 It may also develop after a cold or other virus.

 Impetigo can spread to others.
-You can catch the infection if the fluid that oozes from the blisters touches an open area on your skin.
+You can catch the infection from someone who has it if the fluid that oozes from their skin blisters touches an open area on your skin.

 Symptoms of impetigo are:

 Your health care provider will look at your skin to determine if you have impetigo.

 Your provider may take a sample of bacteria from your skin to grow in the lab.This can help determine if MRSA is the cause.
 Specific antibiotics are needed to treat this type of bacteria.